Current FSU Student Organizations

 Student Organization Email: email@example.com

-SUAB creates memory making events for students to build a diverse and inclusive community on campus.
-SUAB is a great way to meet new people and an awesome opportunity to get involved on campus!
+FSAB creates memory making events for students to build a diverse and inclusive community on campus.
+FSAB is a great way to meet new people and an awesome opportunity to get involved on campus!
 We always welcome new members at any time of the year, so it's never too late to join!

 Student Organization Email: firstname.lastname@example.org